snurer/terraform-session-october/session-2/README.md

 After initialization, you will be able to perform other commands, like ```terraform plan``` and ```terraform apply```.

-If you try to run a command that relies on initialization without first initializing, the command will fail with an error and explain that you need to run init.
+If you try to run a command that relies on initialization without first initializing, the command will fail with an error and explain that you need to run init. ***So do not forget to run ```terraform init``` after every single creation or modification of your configuration files***

 ## Terraform Version Constraint